-Brain stimulating games help preserve mental function.
+Brain-stimulating games help preserve mental function.
 Just like your muscles need a workout, so does your brain.
-Crosswords puzzles, Sudoku, and similar games are great ways to keep your brain engaged.
+Crossword puzzles, Sudoku, and similar games are great ways to engage your brain.

 The number one cause of non-fatal hospitalizations in older adults is falling in their homes.
 Taking steps now to prevent falls means you can stay in your home safely for longer.

-An occupational therapist can evaluate your home for potential hazards and offer suggestions for how to mitigate them.
+An occupational therapist can evaluate your home for potential hazards and offer suggestions for mitigating them.

 You should also talk to your doctor about any dizziness or weakness and do regular strength and balance exercises.